databendlabs/databend-docs/docs/doc/14-sql-commands/00-ddl/20-table/show-fields.md

 ---
-title: DESCRIBE TABLE
+title: SHOW FIELDS
 ---

 Shows information about the columns in a given table.
-Equivalent to [SHOW FIELDS](show-fields.md).
+Equivalent to [DESCRIBE TABLE](50-describe-table.md).

 :::tip
 [SHOW COLUMNS](show-full-columns.md) provides similar but more information about the columns of a table.